aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/20-experiment-console/_index.en.md

 {{< img "start-experiment-1.en.png" "Start experiment add tags" >}}

-Let's give the experiment run a friendly name for finding it later on the list page.
+Let's give the experiment run a friendly name.
+It will make it easier to find it from the list page.
 Under "Experiment tags" enter `Name` for "Key and `FisWorkshopExp1Run1` then select "Start experiment".

 {{< img "start-experiment-2.en.png" "Start experiment confirmation" >}}

-Because you are about to start a potentially destructive process you will be asked to confirm that you really want to do this.
+Because you are about to start a potentially destructive process, you will be asked to confirm that you really want to do this.
 Type `start` as directed and select "Start experiment".

 {{< img "start-experiment-3.en.png" "Start experiment" >}}

 ### Review results

-If you are not already on the pane viewing your experiment, navigate to the [FIS console](https://console.aws.amazon.com/fis/home?#Experiments), select "Experiments", and select the experiment ID for the experiment you just started.
+Navigate to the [FIS console](https://console.aws.amazon.com/fis/home?#Experiments), select "Experiments", and select the experiment ID for the experiment you just started.

 Look at the "State" entry.
 If this still shows pending, feel free to select the "Refresh" button a few times until you see a result.
 If you followed the above steps carefully there is a good chance that your experiment state will be "Failed".